Covington Catholic High School: Athletics

 The endzone on the Covington Catholic football field.

 Covington Catholic athletic teams are known as the Colonels, and the student cheering section is known as the Colonel Crazies.
 As of 2018, the Colonels have won 21 Kentucky High School Athletic Association championships.
 From 1987 to 2015, under athletic director Mike Guidugli, the Colonels won 10 state championships, 21 state runner-up titles, and 130 regional titles.
 As of 2014, two-thirds of the student body participates in KHSAA-sanctioned sports.

 Since its football debut in 1968, the Colonels have been one of three dominant high school football teams in Northern Kentucky, along with Beechwood and Highlands.
 The Colonels have won seven state championships at the KHSAA Commonwealth Gridiron Bowl, the eighth most in the state.
 Originally, Covington Catholic was placed in Class 3A for postseason competition; it won the state championship in this class in 1987, 1988, 1993, 1994, 1997, and 2006.
 In a 2007 statewide realignment of boy's high school football teams, Covington Catholic was placed in Class 5A; as of 2018, they have won one state championship in this class, in 2017.
 The school's District 5 competitors are Boone County, Conner, Cooper, and Highlands.
 The Colonels play home games on the school grounds, at Wooten Field at Dennis Griffin Stadium.

 The baseball team plays home games at Tom Berger Field.
 The team won the state championship in 2002.

 The swimming and diving teams practice at Silverlake Recreation Center in Erlanger and at Northern Kentucky University.
 Covington Catholic has won five state championships, in 1962 (in class B), 1974 (tied with Ft.
 Thomas Highlands in class AA), 1977 and 1978 (in class AA), and 1983.

 Covington Catholic fielded its first soccer team in 1977.
 It won its first state championship in 2015.

 The Colonels have also won two KHSAA championship titles in basketball (2014 and 2018), two in cross country (1982 and 1994 in class AA), two in golf (1969 and 1984), and one in track and field (2009 in class AA).

+Academics

+Covington Catholic's academic team competes in the Kentucky Association for Academic Competition (KAAC) and National Academic Quiz Tournaments (NAQT).
+In the KAAC, from 1987 to 2026, the Academic Team has achieved 17 district titles and 5 regional runner-up titles.
+The Colonels have made it to multiple State competitions but have never won.
+In NAQT, the Colonels have won one NKY Quizbowl League Tournament, and one WDKY FOX 56 Home Team Hi-Q tournament.
+Covington Catholic has also qualified for 2 NAQT Kentucky State Championship tournaments, and has gone to the High School National Championship Tournament once (in 2025).